bcgov/sbc-mcap/README.md

  https://mcap-dev.pathfinder.gov.bc.ca/ <br>
  Please note that this is a demo site only and the contents may change without notice as code is modified or features added.

-Q. What do I need to write my own MCAP-capable pages or apps
+Q. What do I need to write my own MCAP-capable pages or apps?

->You will need a computer, of course, and your choice of code editing software, such as Microsoft Visual Studio Code, installed.
+>You will need a computer and your choice of code editing software, such as Microsoft Visual Studio Code installed.
 You will need Git if you want to clone this project.
 You should have node.js available if you want to run the Demo SPA application with its built-in web server or want to write your own server code.
-More specific details on what libraries you need for each MCAP function is included in the example folder for each function
+More specific details on what libraries you need for each MCAP function is included in the example folder for each function.

-Q. How do I create a web page that has the WebChat or Live Assist function ?
+Q. How do I create a web page that has the Web Chat or Live Assist function?

 >The best place to start would be with the code in the examples directory of this repository.
 They are stripped down pages with little more than the essentials needed for each function.
 You can modify those pages and add your own content.

-Q. How do I determine the "hours of operation" of the webchat & live assist services?
+Q. How do I determine the "hours of operation" of the Web Chat & Live Assist services?

 >Hours of Operation are determined by a single Web Service call.
 An example of this is shown in the Live Assist example code.
 The `SPA_ENV_MCAP_MAINTENANCE_FLAG` variable returned from that server determines if services are open.
 This feature will be updated in future web service releases to include more granular hours of operation information.